Pooja-manyam/LSM/README.md

 ## First Iteration
 Customers scan their e-waste on the TechTidy website to locate the nearest e-waste center for drop-off.
 Upon verification of the product by the facility, customers receive rewards based on the valuable metals within, redeemable on our site.
 Additionally, our site features a catalog of both refurbished and new electronic products sourced from retailers.

+Cost Structure	Revenue Streams
+"It's essential to carefully consider the balance between providing a valuable service to users and sustaining the long-term viability of our project.
+Technology Development cost - Investment in developing and maintaining the TECH TIDY application.
+Personal Costs - Salaries for tech experts and content creators.

+"	"Partnerships and Collaborations -  Charge a fee for featuring certified recycling centers  or collaborate with manufacturers to promote responsible disposal of their products.
+Ad Revenue - Through YouTube and website ads."

+Key Partners	Key Activities	Value Proposition	Customer Relationships	Customer Segments "

+E-Waste Recycling Centers

+Electronics Manufacturers

+"	"
+User friendly platform development.

+Device Identification Technology "	"Reward Points Environmental Awareness and Education
+User-Friendly Platform for Easy Decision-Making Explore and Shop from a Marketplace of Certified Eco-Friendly Tech

+"	"
+User Support
+Newsletter
+"	"

+Individual Consumers

+E-Waste Recycling Centers

+"
+	Key Resources		Channels
+	"
+Scanning Technology
+Database of Recycling Centers
+"		"
+Social Media
+Website / Blog
+"

+TECH TIDY Business Model V1.0
 ---

 ## Second Iteration